Uses

 Miscellaneous

 I use PrusaSlicer for my 3D printing slicing needs, dabble with 3D in Blender, and use LibreOffice for dealing with all the Microsoft Office file formats I have to deal with.
-Otherwise, I tend to use Pandoc.
+Otherwise, I tend to use Neovim paired with Pandoc for most document creation.

 Phone